fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![plane moving](tutorial_images/08_plane_moving.gif)

 ## Set Object Position
-If we notice that the position of the **Plane** object covers the face, we need to adjust the position according to what we want.
-There are several ways that can be done, you can directly move the object through the **View** panel or by using the input on the **Properties** panel located on the right side of the screen.
+If we notice that the position of the **Plane** object covers the face, we need to re-adjust the position according to what we want.
+You can directly move the object through the **View** panel or by using the input on the **Properties** panel located on the right side of the screen.

 ### Using the View Panel
-Moving objects via **View** can be done by drag the existing arrow lines.
-To make it easier to move objects, we can **Pause** the camera preview by pressing the pause button on the left side of the screen.
+Moving object via **View** can be done by drag the existing arrow lines.
+To make it easier to move object, we can **Pause** the camera preview by pressing the pause button on the left side of the screen.

 ![pause](tutorial_images/09_pause_cam.gif)

-And to move, just click the object on the **Scene** panel and on **View** panel drag the object's arrow line to the desired position.
+And to move it, just click the object on the **Scene** panel and on **View** panel drag the object's arrow line to the desired position.

 ![move arrow](tutorial_images/10_move_plane_arrow.gif)

 ### Using the Properties Panel
 To move objects more precisely we can use the **Properties** panel.
-For example, we click on the object on the **Scene** panel and on the **Properties** panel on the right side of the screen we change the Position Y value to 0.1 so that the position of the **Plane** object moves to the forehead.
+For example, we click on the object on the **Scene** panel and on the **Properties** panel on the right side of the screen we can change the Position Y value to 0.1 so that the position of the **Plane** object moves to the forehead.

 ![move properties](tutorial_images/11_move_plane_properties.gif)